 When I moved to El Salvador a lot of people started asking me what life is like in El Salvador.
 They wanted to know what day to day life is like here.
-My friends and family in the United States tend to imagine that it’s like living in the Amazon jungle or living in Mexico, or something between the two.
-It makes me laugh.
+My friends and family in the United States tend to imagine that it’s like living in the Amazon jungle or living in Mexico, or somewhere between the two.
+They’re not entirely wrong.

 Most people have some idea of what Mexico is like and they assume that El Salvador and other Central American countries are the same.
 There are certainly similarities.
-A lot of the the cultures are intertwined.
-But there are many differences, which is why I want to discuss the differences in detail.
+A lot of the the cultures in Central America are intertwined.
+I’ve visited all countries in Central America at this point and they all have a lot of overlap in their lifestyle and culture.
+But there are many differences as well, which is why I want to discuss El Salvador in detail.

 What is day to day life like in El Salvador?